panopset/pan/docs/deploy.md

 These instructions were tested using [Digitalocean](https://digitalocean.com)* Ubuntu Linux.

-Create a digitalocean server, and do the following manually.
+Create a digitalocean server, and do the following:

     apt-get -y update